kiliwarmuth/pos-energy-blueprint-experiment/README.md

 This will:

 - allocate and configure the node
-- execute the linux `stress` command to test different combinations of core utilization
+- execute the Linux `stress` command to test different combinations of core utilization
 - measure energy consumption
 - produce result plots and metadata

+---

 ## Leaderboard